mhurley100/pands-project/README.md

 Ronald A. Fischer (British statistician and biologist) used Anderson’s data and formulated linear discriminant analysis using the Iris dataset in his 1936 paper "The use of multiple measurements in taxonomic problems".

 The goal of discriminant analysis is given four measurements a flower can be classified correctly.
-Given certain data outcome can be predicted.
+This means that given certain data outcome may be predictable.

 ## Dataset Analysis